avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-21-9-launch-sample-app.md

 {:.steps}
 ### Launch the Client

 The sample application is in the folder `/home/pi/sdk-folder/sdk-build/SampleApp/src`.
 You should see a shell script to start it called `startsample.sh` in the `/home/pi/sdk-folder` directory.
-To see how it is being started, you can use your Terminal to navigate to this directory and use `cat` to view the contents :
+To see how it is being started, you can use your Terminal to navigate to this directory and use `cat` to view the contents:

 ```sh
 cd /home/pi/sdk-folder/